Convention & Visitors Bureau

 The best way to start a visit to CU’s famously beautiful campus is from a few miles away.
 One of the most dazzling views of campus (and Boulder in general) is from Highway 36 West, between the McCaslin Boulevard and Foothills Parkway exits.
 At the crest of the hill, pull into the turnout to the visitor kiosk and look for CU’s iconic red tile rooftops below.
 You can also head to Chautauqua Trailhead — any of the numerous hiking trails provide vistas of the campus — or drive up Flagstaff Road to Panorama Point.

 Walk through the doors of Old Main and you’re stepping into history.
 This was CU’s first building, and today, the third floor houses the CU Heritage Center.
 Highlights include a moon rock collected by Apollo 15 astronauts, memorabilia from the life of musician (and alum) Glenn Miller and photos from the early days of university life.
-The museum’s newest exhibit (and one the kids will love, too) is a replica of campus built from thousands of LEGO® bricks.
+The museum’s most playful exhibit (and one the kids will love, too) is a replica of campus built from thousands of LEGO® bricks.
 It took seven months to plan and seven professional LEGO builders more than three months to finish the creation.

 For nearly 60 years, CU has been home to the Colorado Shakespeare Festival, which runs from early June to mid August.
 Recent lineups have included traditional fare such as Taming of the Shrew and Hamlet, along with modern homages like I Hate Hamlet and Wittenberg.
 Although some productions take place indoors, most are held in the Mary Rippon Outdoor Theatre (our favorite way to watch The Bard).
 Bring a picnic dinner to enjoy on the sprawling lawns outside the theater before the show.

 Located just south of University Avenue, Varsity Bridge is one of the most picturesque spots on campus.
 Whether lush and green in the spring, red and gold in the fall or frosted with snow in the winter, this is the location on campus to snap a photo.
 You may also spy some wildlife while you’re there: look for fish, turtles, raccoons and even foxes on the water’s edge.